alexdevero/alex-devero-blog/__drafts__/draft--usestate-hook.md

 }
 ```

 You can use any name for the state and the update function you want.
+In other words, the "count" and "setCount" can be anything you want.
 The only rule to remember is that it must be [valid variable name].
 It is a good practice to start the name for the update function with "set".
-This is not a rule, and you don't have to follow it.
-However, it is a preferred naming convention and you will see it very often.
+This is a preferred naming convention and you will see it very often.

 ## Creating state with initial value